BegaDeveloper/BegaDeveloper/README.md

 Curently working with Angular and Codeigniter for Habultron company as a Full Stack Developer, Tuzla BiH.

 - 🔭 I’m currently working for a company and a freelancer.
-- 👯 I’m looking to collaborate on UpWork so i can boost my experience and skill's.
+- 👯 I’m looking to collaborate on UpWork so I can boost my experience and skill's.
 - 💬 Ask me about anyting.
 - 📫 How to reach me: ismarbegicit@gmail.com or LinkedIn: linkedin.com/in/ismar-begic-bega
 - ⚡ Fun fact: Im a gym rat.